stridecolossus/JOVE/docs/blog/part-3-cube/vertex-buffers.md

 }
 ```

-Notes:
-- The colour class is modified to be `Bufferable`.
+Note that all the components of the vertex are optional.
-- Generally we should model optional properties properly using a Java `Optional` but we have intentionally broken that rule here for the sake of simplicity.
+Generally we would model optional properties properly using a Java `Optional` but we have intentionally broken that rule here for the sake of simplicity.
-- For the moment we will gloss over the vector and texture coordinate classes as they are not needed until later in development.

 ### Buffering Vertices